RichMorin/SPARQLy-GUIs/docs/problems.markdown

 is to use "{| ... |}" and "{|| ... ||}"
 in place of "{&#123; ... &#123;}" and "{&#123;{ ... }&#123;}".

-Liquid's `raw` tag provides a reasonably convenient solution.
+Liquid's `raw` tag provides a reasonably convenient solution, but the version of Liquid used by Jekyll on GitHub Pages does not yet support this tag.

 ## SPARQL query time-outs on server